YAYAYru/mlflow_MTL/README.md

-# paper_mlflow
+# mlflow_MTL
-Multi-task learning using MLflow
+Multitask learning with independent models using MLflow
 ## Quick start on the following sequential items.
 - Tested in Ubuntu 20.08
 - Init